vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 # Why do I not get callbacks from Vipps?

 It could be because your firewall is blocking our requests.
 Please see [Vipps request servers](https://github.com/vippsas/vipps-developers/blob/master/README.md#vipps-request-servers).

+If you need help solving a callback-related problem, please send us a complete HTTP request, and any other related details, so we can investigate.

 # Why do I get `errorCode 37 "Merchant not available or deactivated or blocked"`